Jigme Namgyel Engineering College

 The Jigme Namgyel Engineering College (earlier known as Royal Bhutan Polytechnic, Royal Bhutan Institute of Technology and Jigme Namgyel Polytechnic) is a constituent colleges of the Royal University of Bhutan.
 It was established in 1972, coinciding with the third five-year economic development plan.
 It is 800 m above sea level and is at the west end of Dewathang town.
 The institute is 18 km from Samdrup Jongkhar in eastern Bhutan.

 History

 It started with infrastructure development in 2018 and started offering diploma-level programmes in civil and electrical engineering from 22 February 1974.
 The course in mechanical engineering was introduced in 1988.
 In the early '70s, it offered certificate-level courses in surveying and draughting.
 (The courses in surveying and draughting were discontinued from the late '80s.)

-Vision

-"A premier Institute of applied engineering, management and technology towards developing highly competent and innovative technical personnel infused with the values of Gross National Happiness."